2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Proof of Main Results

 \begin{lem} $Z_l(B)\cong Z(B)\cap (\CC\boxtimes \one)$ and $Z_r(B)\cong Z(B)\cap (\one\boxtimes \overline{\CC})$. \end{lem} \begin{proof} Consider $Z(B)\cap (\CC\boxtimes \one)$, we show it satisfies the universal property of left center $Z_l(B)$, i.e. the commutative diagram (a).
 Unital action $u_l:(Z(B)\cap (\CC\boxtimes \one))\otimes B \to B$ in diagram of left center is induced by the unital action $u:Z(B)\odot B\to B$ of $Z(B)$ in diagram (b).

 For any $X$ together with a unital action $t:X\otimes B\to B$ such that the lower triangle in the diagram of left center commutes, we consider $X\boxtimes \one$ in the diagram (b) which satisfies the universal property of full center $Z(B)$.
 Since $(X\boxtimes \one)\odot B:=\otimes(X\boxtimes \one)\otimes B \simeq X\otimes B$, the morphism $t':(X\boxtimes\one)\odot B\to B$ is actually given by $t$, so the lower triangle in right diagram must commutes.
-Hence by universal property of the full center $Z(B)$, there exists a unique morphism $f:(X\boxtimes \one)\to Z(B)$ such that the right triangle in diagram (b) commutes.
+Hence, by universal property of the full center $Z(B)$, there exists a unique morphism $f:(X\boxtimes \one)\to Z(B)$ such that the right triangle in diagram (b) commutes.
 Since $Z(B)\cap (\CC\boxtimes \one)$ consists of objects only in $\CC$, we restrict $f$ to the left component of $\CC\boxtimes \overline{\CC}$, in which we obtain $f_l: X\to Z(B)\cap(\CC\boxtimes \one)$.
 And $f_l$ makes the right triangle in diagram (a) commutes since $f$ does.

-$Z(B)\cap (\one\boxtimes \overline{\CC})$ can be proven to satisfy the universal property of right center $Z_r(B)$ by a similar process. \end{proof} \begin{rem} Lemma \ref{lem:left_right_full_centers} was first stated by Davydov in the language of Davydov's center \cite{Dav10,Dav10a}.
-Since Davydov's center is equivalent to the Definition \ref{defn:center}, the above proof also proves Davydov's statement. \end{rem}
+$Z(B)\cap (\one\boxtimes \overline{\CC})$ can be proven to satisfy the universal property of right center $Z_r(B)$ by a similar process. \end{proof} \begin{rem} Lemma \ref{lem:left_right_full_centers} was first stated by Davydov in \cite{Dav10,Dav10a} without proof.
+Our process also proves his statement since Davydov's center is equivalent to Definition \ref{defn:center} for $B \in \CC$. \end{rem}